mtreinik/miro-day-counter/README.md

 ### How to use Day Counter

+1. Install the Day Counter plugin from the [Miro marketplace](https://miro.com/marketplace/)
-1. Click on the Day Counter tool at the bottom bar of a Miro board.
+1. Find the Day Counter tool on the apps menu (three dots icon) of a Miro board.
 A dialog opens at the left side of the screen.
 1. Select one or multiple stickers on the board
 1. Enter a start date for the counter.
 1. Optionally add text to show before or after the counter.